vanheeringen-lab/genomepy/README.md

 ### The genomepy config was corrupted
 You can create a new one with `genomepy config generate` on command line, or `genomepy.manage_config("generate")` in Python.

+### What's genomepy maximum memory usage?
+Genomepy does not read a genome fully into memory.
+Therefore installing takes less than 1 GB, regardless of the genome's size.
+Searching NCBI is the most costly operation, costing around 3 GB for the first time.

 ### Which genome/gene annotation to use
 Each provider has its pros and cons: